Shiraz: Modern times

 The city's municipality and other related institutions have initiated restoration and reconstruction projects.

 Some of the most recent projects have been the complete restoration of the Arg of Karim Khan and of the Vakil Bath, as well as a comprehensive plan for the preservation of the old city quarters.
 Other noteworthy initiatives include the total renovation of the Qur'an Gate and the mausoleum of the poet Khwaju Kermani, both located in the Allah-u-Akbar Gorge, as well as the restoration and expansion of the mausoleum of the famous Shiraz-born poets Hafiz and Saadi.

 Several different construction projects are currently underway that will modernize and develop the city's infrastructure.

 Demographics

 Ethnicity

-The majority of the population are Persian.
-Most of the population of Shiraz are Muslim.
+The majority of the population are Persians.
+Most of the population of Shiraz are Shia Muslim.
 Shiraz also was home to a 20,000-strong Jewish community, although most emigrated to the United States and Israel in the latter half of the 20th century.
 Along with Tehran and Isfahan, Shiraz is one of the handful of Iranian cities with a sizable Jewish population and more than one active synagogue.
 Shiraz also has a significant Baháʼí Faith population, the largest in the country after Tehran.
 There are currently two functioning churches in Shiraz, one Armenian and the other Anglican.